Skip to content

 Is It Hard to Get Into National Career Institute?
 Acceptance Rate & Requirements

 National Career Institute, located in East Orange, New Jersey, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 59%.
+The graduation rate is roughly 59%.

 Can I Afford It?